dkavraal/LibraryManager/README.md

 For a long time now, mockito is the best living thing/lib/imagination/idea I have ever came across.

 #Missing Points
-* update/remove item on the web interface haven't been added
+* ~~update/remove item on the web interface haven't been added~~
 * MongoDB connection pooling is not investigated fully
 * MongoDB connection controller should be covering old and new libraries in a better understanding
-* After inserting a new item, results should be refreshed.
-Despite using emit/broadcast, couldn't manage it to work
+* ~~After inserting a new item, results should be refreshed.
+Despite using emit/broadcast, couldn't manage it to work~~
-* Input masks should better be managed centrally with a possible solution out there.
+* ~~Input masks should better be managed centrally with a possible solution out there.~~ Spring Validator will do it later.
 * Input masks should have a better UX to inform user before the "event" occurs rather while editing
-* Rows should have step-color to make it easier to read
+* ~~Rows should have step-color to make it easier to read~~ It was a fault using ng-repeat on TBODY not [tr]ROW
-* IDs of the items are not important mostly, but couldn't decide to remove or leave.
+* IDs of the items in the Book List view are not important; but couldn't have decided to remove or leave.
 Just left.
 * Paging is a must.
 There should be an indicator to show how many books there are in the library and which page is shown
 *  ...